Last minute beachclub offers

 On non-inclusive evenings you can grab a snack from the beach bar, enjoy a bbq or take a 10-15 minute stroll into town, where there's a good selection of restaurants.

 You have a great choice of rooms in three different areas of the beachclub.
-The central tower has rooms over nine floors; the views from the upper floors are hard to beat with all club sea view rooms located on the 5th-9th floors.
-There are more rooms either side of the pool, these are split over three floors, the majority of which look out across the gardens and many have sea views.
+The central tower has rooms over nine floors; the views from the upper floors are hard to beat with premium sea view rooms located on the 5th-9th floors.
+There are more rooms on either side of the pool, these are split over three floors, the majority of which look out across the gardens and many have sea views.

 There’s lots for families with inclusive Neilson run kids’ clubs for children from two to 17 years.
 Make sure your children don't miss out, pre-book before you go to secure a space in the club they want.